 As the early afternoon sun shone on the snowy hillside near Illinois Gulch Road in Breckenridge, the sounds of construction echoed faintly through the neighborhood.
 It’s not all that common a sound during the winter, but as it turns out, there is little that will keep this team from their project.

 On this day, Friday, Jan.
 3, four people hustled diligently around the frame of a new house.
-The house is Habitat for Humanity’s latest project in Summit County, and will benefit longtime local April Webb and her four children.
+The house is Habitat for Humanity’s latest project in Summit County, and will benefit longtime local April Weber and her four children.

 Site manager Elycia Schaetzel pointed out the features of the home, which is gradually taking shape.
 They include a single-car garage, kitchen, living area with a small deck and three bedrooms.

 The true jewel of the house, as with many homes in Summit County, is the view.
 From the deck and upper floors, the viewer’s gaze sweeps unimpeded over the Tenmile Range.